sonatype/m2eclipse-scala/README.md

 * upgrade tycho (1.14.1), eclipse p2 repository (indigo)
 * modify lifecycle: every goals are modified to "ignore" or to avoid run during incremental compilation
+* add JavaNature to project if it missing

 #### 0.4.0